 - 2.5 percent dedicated to a Gulf Coast fisheries monitoring program.

-- 2.5 percent to establish a Gulf Coast Centers of Excellence research center.
+- 2.5 percent to establish Gulf Coast Centers of Excellence research centers.

 How does the RESTORE Act work?